safesoftware/fmeflow-cli/docs/custom-columns.md

 }
 ```

 The JSON about a single workspace includes information on source and destination datasets, that are stored in a JSON list.
 In JSONPath, lists are accessed using `[]`, with a specific index being specified as a number such as `[0]`, or all results from that list being denoted as `[*]`.
-For examples, if we want to get all the source formats for this workspace, we would use the JSonPath query `.datasets.source[*].format`.
+For example, if we want to get all the source formats for this workspace, we would use the JSonPath query `.datasets.source[*].format`.
 A full example:

 ```
 > fmeflow workspaces --repository Samples --name "austinApartments.fmw" --output custom-columns="NAME:.name,SOURCE:.datasets.source[*].format,DEST:datasets.destination[*].format"